Travel in Austria

 • Address: Musikvereinsplatz 1, 1010 Wien

 4. Secession Building (Secessionsgebäude): Secession was an artistic movement belonging to the Art Nouveau and Jugendstil movements.
-The movement was founded in 1897 in Vienna.
-The aspiration of the artists in the movement was to create unique art that was disconnected from the classical motifs of art and from the principles of the Austrian Academy of Arts.
+In 1897, the movement formed in Vienna.
+The artists’ aspiration in the movement was to create unique art disconnected from the classical motifs of art and from the principles of the Austrian Academy of Arts.
 The first president of the movement was the famous painter Gustav Klimt.
-In the year the movement was founded, the Secession Building was also erected, designed by the architect Joseph Maria Olbrich.
+In the year the movement was founded, the architect Joseph Maria Olbrich also designed and erected the Secession Building.
 It is easy to identify the building located at the end of the market near the Karlsplatz station because of the golden dome that adorns it.
 The building displays art objects and works related to the Secession movement, the most famous of which is Klimt’s painting called the Beethoven Frieze.
 The building is about a 7-minute walk from the square.

 • Address: Friedrichstraße 12, 1010 Wien

 5. Naschmarkt: The largest and most touristy market in Vienna.
 Along one kilometer, there are about 158 restaurants and stalls selling fruits, vegetables, food, drinks, and clothes.
 You can find special and fresh fruits and vegetables in the market, as well as some stalls of traditional Austrian food alongside a culinary abundance from all over the world.
-On Saturdays, a large flea market is held next to the Naschmarkt, where second-hand goods and antiques are sold.
+On Saturdays, a large flea market takes place next to the Naschmarkt, where you can buy second-hand goods and antiques are.
 The market is about a 10-minute walk from the square.
 For more extensive information on the market.

 6. Albertina: The wonderful art museum of Vienna and one of the most important art museums in the world.
 The museum has exhibitions of paintings from ancient periods.
 The exhibits in the museum belonged to the personal collection of Prince Albert, who was the husband of Maria Christina (the daughter of Maria Theresa).
 The museum is about a 10-minute walk from the square.
 You can read more extensive information on the Albertina in our comprehensive article.

-7. Hotel Sacher: The famous hotel and Café Gerstner are a short walk from the square.
-In the café of the magnificent Hotel Sacher, you can eat a Viennese chocolate cake which is actually called Sachertorte.
+7. Hotel Sacher: The famous hotel and its Café are a short walk from the square.
+The café of the magnificent Hotel Sacher invites you to try the Viennese chocolate cake called Sachertorte.
 This is a popular tourist attraction.
-It is worth remembering that the cake can be bought at a more reasonable price anywhere else in Vienna.
+Remember that you can buy the cake at a more reasonable price anywhere else in Vienna.
 The hotel is about a 7-minute walk from the square.

 8. Café Gerstner (Gerstner K. u.
 K. Hofzuckerbäcker): This is a classic Viennese café with a stunning design, especially on its upper floor, which is decorated with wonderful murals.
 The service is good, and the coffee and cake are delicious.
 The café is about a 5-minute walk from the square.